 “There is nothing permanent in human history; everything is in constant transition,” said Whyte, pointing out that when she was growing up, she assumed the world would always be bipolar—and then the Cold War ended.
 “The nuclear age will not be permanent and will also pass...
 But when and how will it be achieved?
 Will it be peaceful, or will it happen with the destruction of humanity?”
 Whyte emphasized the need for further political dialogue and citizen engagement on the issues surrounding the treaty, but remained optimistic about the possibilities for progress ahead, saying “it is especially when we are navigating turbulent waters, that we have to walk with hope, and act with hope.”

-Whyte, whose appearance came at the invitation of James Martin Center for Nonproliferation Studies Founding Director Dr. William Potter, described her “great joy” at returning to the Institute 24 years after graduating, saying it felt like “coming home.”
-She was introduced by Dr. Potter and Professor Jan Black, who began teaching at the Institute the same year that she enrolled.
-Black remembered her former student fondly and reminisced about Whyte’s friendship with classmate Werner Romero MAIPS ’93, a fellow diplomat who has served in recent years as first El Salvador’s ambassador to the United Kingdom, and currently its ambassador to Israel.
+Whyte, whose appearance came at the invitation of James Martin Center for Nonproliferation Studies Founding Director, Dr. William Potter, described her “great joy” at returning to the Institute 24 years after graduating, saying it felt like “coming home.”
+She was introduced by Dr. Potter as well as Professor Jan Black, who began teaching at the Institute the same year that Whyte enrolled.
+Black remembered her former student fondly and reminisced about Whyte’s friendship with classmate Werner Romero MAIPS ’93, a fellow diplomat who has recently served as (the first) El Salvador’s ambassador to the United Kingdom and currently as its ambassador to Israel.
 Black reminded the audience that, among her many accomplishments, Whyte was the first woman and the youngest person ever to serve as vice minister of foreign affairs for Costa Rica.

 At a private dinner on Sunday evening, Potter presented Whyte with a California State Senate Certificate of Recognition on behalf of Senate Majority Leader Bill Monning, an Institute faculty member.
 Near the conclusion of her three-day visit, Whyte also took the time to speak to students in Potter’s Nonproliferation Treaty Preparatory Committee simulation class.